Bridge2Bitcoin/Bridge2Bitcoin/README.md

 # How does the Bridge 2 Bitcoin Wiki work?

-If you'd like to contribute, clone the repository make your changes and register a pull request.
-(Not sure if this is worded right)
+If you'd like to contribute, join the [Discord chat](https://discord.gg/xUUHvZnDkc) and find out how.

 # Who uses the Bridge 2 Bitcoin Wiki?